Shivrajsoni/markdown-html-parser/readme.md

 2.  **Parsing**: The sequence of tokens is converted into a hierarchical structure called an Abstract Syntax Tree (AST).
 This tree represents the document's structure (e.g., a paragraph containing bold text).
 3.  **Rendering**: The AST is traversed, and for each node in the tree, the corresponding HTML is generated.

 ## 🚀 Usage

-1. Add this library to your project's `Cargo.toml`.
-Since this package is not yet on crates.io, you can include it using a path dependency:
+1. Add this library to your project's `Cargo.toml`:

     ```toml
     [dependencies]
-    markdown_parser = { path = "../path/to/this/project" } # Adjust the path accordingly
+    markdown-to-html-parser = "0.1.0"
     ```

 2. Use the `to_html` function in your code: